seattlecraig/EnhancedCompass/enduser.md

 Try using tab completion to see what structures are available in your dimension.

+### "This biome type is not enabled in the current world type"

+The biome you searched for either:
+- Doesn't exist in your current dimension (e.g., searching for crimson_forest in the Overworld)
+- Has been disabled by the server admin

+Try using tab completion to see what biomes are available in your dimension.

-### "No [structure] found within X blocks"
+### "No [structure/biome] found within X blocks"

-The structure wasn't found within the search radius.
+The target wasn't found within the search radius.
 This could mean:
-- The structure is farther away
+- The target is farther away
-- The structure doesn't exist in your world (rare)
+- The target doesn't exist in your world (rare)
-- Try searching for a different structure type
+- Try searching for a different target

 ### Boss bar isn't showing